PrismLibrary/Prism/Documentation/WPF/20-ManagingDependenciesBetweenComponents.md

 ## Key Decision: Choosing a Dependency Injection Container

+The Prism Library provides two options for dependency injection containers: Unity or MEF.
+Prism is extensible, thereby allowing other containers to be used instead with a little bit of work.
+Both Unity and MEF provide the same basic functionality for dependency injection, even though they work very differently.
+Some of the capabilities provided by both containers include the following:

 * They both register types with the container.
 * They both register instances with the container.